 We talk to companies looking to upgrade their ageing Dynamics NAV (previously known as Navision) solution to Dynamics 365 Business Central every day.

-Large companies, small companies, companies with complex needs, companies on 10 or even 20-year-old versions of Dynamics NAV (then Navision) or on more recent versions from Dynamics 2013 (the Role Tailored Client or RTC generation).
+Large companies, small companies, companies with complex needs, companies on 10 or even 20-year-old versions of their Enterprise Resource Planning (ERP) solution, or on more recent versions from Dynamics NAV 2013 (the Role Tailored Client or RTC generation).

-A final important point, this is also the step to getting you, if you desire, to the cloud be that Public Cloud or a Private Cloud.
-Azure is where you should be, and a Bridge is the way to get there.
-Whichever way you choose to move your Dynamics NAV solution forward to the wonderful world of Dynamics 365 Business Central, Bridges help get you to the other side.
+A final important point: this is also the step to getting you, if you desire, to the cloud (be that the Microsoft Public Cloud or a Private Cloud).
+Azure is where you should be, and a bridge is a way to get there.
+Whichever way you choose to move your Dynamics NAV solution forward to Business Central, a bridge can help you get there.Any questions?